 The avenue features tall trees and wide curbs.
 It runs for four kilometres through the districts of Maxvorstadt, Schwabing and Milbertshofen.
 The street is lined with cafés and restaurants, as well as the Akademie der Bildenden Künste (Academy of Fine Arts), the Leopoldpark and the pink “piggy building” that houses the Ludwig Maximilian University cafeteria, which is also a popular venue for book and art flea markets.

 Lots of magnificent buildings can be found at the southern end of Leopoldstrasse, such as the villa of Lola Montez, one of Ludwig I’s mistresses, as well as a classical art nouveau palace that now houses the Bayerische Rückversicherung reinsurance company.
 You can’t help but notice the 17-metre large-scale sculpture The Walking Man, which was created by the US artist Jonathan Borofsky to symbolise dynamism and the will to start a new life.

 If you walk further north, you’ll find the white and neon green steel structure of the artistically designed Münchner Freiheit station, which rests on top of 18 pillars.
 A weekly market is held here every Thursday, and one of the nicest Christmas markets can be found here in December with brightly lit, colourful balloons.
 A popular bar district can be found around Feilitzschstrasse to the east of Münchner Freiheit.

-Leopoldstrasse is the venue of several big events every year like the Munich Marathon, the Corso Leopold (and Streetlife Festival) and the St. Patrick’s Day Parade.
+Leopoldstrasse is the venue of several big events every year like the Munich Marathon, the Corso Leopold and the St. Patrick’s Day Parade.
 Whenever there’s something to celebrate at the end of a World Cup or European Championship, or whenever Bayern Munich wins the league, the whole city comes together on the “Leo”.

 Also interesting: Castles in and around Munich